 What is a brain trust?
 How do you form one?
 What exactly do we do at our meetings?
 What is the end goal?

 All ideas start out in the thoughts of just one person.
 Even the greatest achievements of mankind started as an idea in one person’s thoughts.
 To take that thought from a lone person to a full scale deployment of a program takes several steps.
 The first step is to bounce the idea off of some trusted friends or colleagues and get some feedback.
 This feedback allows you to mold the idea further and gain acceptance of its validity.
-So the primary goal of the brain trust is to confirm the idea’s validity.
+The primary goal of the brain trust is to confirm the idea’s validity.
 There are other goals to take once the idea is confirmed as valid.
 This includes transitioning into a committee of folks that will act as the trustees or board members of a founding board to start the operation.
 To begin this process, you must form a brain trust and get going.

 Forming a brain trust is actually easier than you may believe.
 You need to gather some folks together for feedback.
 These folks should be someone you know and you have faith and confidence in them to be honest with you.
 Look in the following places to find them: